Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Appendix

 Intuitively, in order to produce high rotational angle $\theta$, one may twist a loop in the {\tm} many times.
 In this subsection, we produce several explicit examples of {\fhtm} which contains a closed curve with our conditions satisfied by computer programs.

 In the first example, we let $S_2$ be a closed genus two surface, and $M$ be a mapping torus fibering over the circle.
 We consider $\gamma$ a short {\scg} on a fiber.
 Following a suggestion of Saul Schleimer, we run Twister and SnapPy programs under the system Python.
-Note that for Theorem ~\ref{main2}, we look for the {\cl} satisfies that $\ell < \epsilon_0 \approx 0.01822$, and $\frac{|\theta|}{\sqrt{\ell}} > 2.33268$.
+Note that for both main theorems, we look for the {\cl} to satisfy $\ell < \Ot(g)$, and $\frac{|\theta|}{\sqrt{\ell}} > 2.33268$.
 We explore the following: 0.1in

 This produces a SnapPy manifold $M$ and we may ask the program to calculate its hyperbolic volume: 0.1in

 We now ask the program to specify the spectrum: 0.1in

 This returns a curve of {\cl} $0.1055786 + 0.84482566\sqrt{-1}$ in $M$, namely we have $\ell \approx 0.1055786$ and $\theta \approx 0.84482566$.
 Though the ratio $\frac{|\theta|}{\sqrt{\ell}} \approx 2.60003$ is desirable, the real length is not short enough.
 We then choose to do the twists a few more times: 0.1in